rkilpadi/sveltekit-portfolio/src/routes/projects/posts/neural-network-math.md

 # The Math Behind Building a Neural Network From Scratch

-When I was first learning about machine learning, I remember being told not to worry about the math behind the models I built.
-Now that I have a deeper background in math, I decided to take a look into the mathematical foundations of neural networks and try to build my own using only NumPy.
+When I was first learning about machine learning, I remember being told not to worry about the math behind the models I built using libraries like PyTorch and TensorFlow.
+Now that I have a deeper understanding of math, I decided to dig into the theoretical foundations of neural networks.
+In doing so, I was able to classify handwritten digits from 0-9 with 97% accuracy in under 100 lines of Python!
+However, I did a lot of work to derive just a few lines of code, which I will be explaining here.
 This post will be math-heavy, but if you have an understanding of linear algebra and multivariable calculus, you'll understand why the logic behind neural networks essentially boils down to a minimization problem.

-I took heavy inspiration from the [series by 3blue1brown](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi), which has great visual explanations for these concepts, and Michael Nielsen's book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/).
-My focus here will be on the math, so this is will not be a good first introduction to neural networks.
-I highly recommend checking out those resources to gain a better conceptual understanding of the topic.
+I took heavy inspiration from the [series by 3blue1brown](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi), which has great visual explanations for all of these concepts, as well as Michael Nielsen's book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/).
+My focus here is specifically on the math behind backpropagation, so if you aren't familiar with the basic components of neural networks (like layers and weights), I highly recommend checking out these resources first.

-# The Basic Structure of a Neural Network
+# A Refresher on the Basic Structure of Neural Networks

 We will be training our simple model on the MNIST dataset, which classifies handwritten digits from 0-9.
-This is a classic task for machine learning, and any programmer would know that this is very hard to solve with a conventional program.
+This is a classic task for machine learning, and anyone who has written code would know that this is very hard to solve with a conventional program.

-The neural network we will create will have an input layer of 784 nodes, each representing the grayscale value in a 28x28 image of a handwritten digit.
+The neural network we will create will have an input layer of 784 nodes, each representing the grayscale value of a single pixel in a 28x28 image of a handwritten digit.
 The output layer will consist of 10 nodes, each representing a digit between 0-9.
 In between, we will add some hidden layers to allow the network to learn complex patterns.

-The numerical value assigned to each node its **activation**.
+The numerical value assigned to each node is its **activation**.
 As we discussed earlier, the activation of a node in the input layer is simply determined by the input, such as the brightness of a pixel.
-For every other layer, each node is given a vector of **weights** and a **bias**.
+For all other layers, each node is given a vector of **weights** and a **bias**.
 Every node has one weight for each node in the previous layer.
+Weights and biases are the tools that the network has to learn patterns in the data, and are the variables that are updated in training.

 Here is a class to represent a layer.
-All we need to know is the size of the current and previous layers, unless it is the input layer which has no weights or biases.
-Note that `weights` is a matrix where each entry represents of how each neuron in the current layer is affected by an activation in the previous layer.
+All we need to know to instantiate a new layer is its size and the size of the previous layer, unless it is the input layer, which has no weights or biases.
+Note that `weights` is a matrix where each entry represents how a single neuron in the current layer is affected by a single neuron in the previous layer.

 ```python
 class Layer: